jalama/drupdates/README.md

 $ python -m drupdates

-note: Any setting can be passed as an option form the CLI, so if you want drupdates to use /opt/ as the working directory in lieu of /var/www/
+note: Any setting can be passed as an option from the CLI, so if you want Drupdates to use /opt/ as the working directory in lieu of /var/www/

 $ python -m drupdates --workingDir=/opt/